gayatritec/Zomato-Restaurant-Analysis/README.md

 ## 🍽️Zomato Restaurant Data Analysis

-# Project Overview
+### 💻 Project Overview

 This project analyzes restaurant data from 15 countries using Excel to uncover insights about market competition, pricing, service models (like delivery and booking), and customer preferences.

-# Tools Used
+### 📌Tools Used
 -- Microsoft Excel
--- Data Visualization (Pivort Table, Slicers, Different Charts) -- Basic Formula & Lookup Functions
--- Interactive Dashboards with Filters
+-- Data Visualization (Pivort Table, Slicers, Different Charts) -- Basic Formula,Conditional Formating & Lookup Functions -- Interactive Dashboards with Filters

-🔍 Key Insights
+### 🔍Key Insights

+#### Steady Growth:
-Steady Growth: A consistent increase in restaurant openings with a sharp spike post-2016, indicating a booming global food market.
+A consistent increase in restaurant openings with a sharp spike post-2016, indicating a booming global food market.

+#### Market Competition:
-Market Competition: India leads with the highest number of restaurants, signaling a highly saturated market, whereas countries like Canada and Qatar have lower competition.
+India leads with the highest number of restaurants, signaling a highly saturated market, whereas countries like Canada and Qatar have lower competition.

+#### Customer Preference:
-Customer Preference: Cuisines like Italian, American, and Pizza dominate votes globally.
+Cuisines like Italian, American, and Pizza dominate votes globally.

 Service Influence: Restaurants offering delivery and table booking consistently receive higher ratings.